 The full version of Sir Francis CASTILLION's proposed epitaph, written by another hand, is as follows:

-[Francis CASTILLION, his Letterbook - Osborne Shelves, Beinecke Rare Book & MS Library, Yale University.]
+[Francis CASTILLION, his Letterbook - Osborne Shelves, Beinecke Rare Book and MS Library, Yale University.]

 CASTIGLIONE ORIGINS IN ITALY - OLONA IN VARESE, LOMBARDIA.